peteroupc/peteroupc.github.io/graphics.md

 [^6]: Antialiasing "[**didn’t appear in home console graphics architectures**](https://imagequalitymatters.blogspot.com/2011/01/retro-tech-analysis-virtua-racing-md-vs.html) until the debut of the \[Nintendo 64\] in late 1996".
 McCornack et al. (1995) considers antialiasing among the features "unlikely" to be needed in game programming.

 [^7]: Perspective correction accounts for distance from the viewer: closer objects appear larger.
-The lack of perspective correction (as in what is called _affine texture mapping_) contributed to the characteristic distortion and instability of 3-D graphics in many video games for the original PlayStation; so did the fact that triangles were drawn unsmoothed and with vertices placed at integer coordinates on the game screen.
+The lack of perspective correction (as in what is called _affine texture mapping_) contributed to the characteristic distortion and instability of 3-D graphics in many video games for the original PlayStation; so did the fact that triangles were drawn without smooth edges and with vertices placed at integer coordinates on the game screen.

 [^8]: It is being considered whether to replace these 2-D limits with one of the following alternatives:<br><br>1.
 Instead of tiles, sprites, and layers, the game uses a _frame buffer_ (array of color samples, called pixels, in computer memory) with no more than 8 bits per pixel (no more than 256 simultaneous colors) and all visuals in the game must be rendered in software (see the specification's definition of "rendered in software").
 But I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>2.
 The 2-D limits in the specification apply, but instead of replacing a 2-D layer, the 3-D layer is simply a special sprite that covers the game screen (the usual size limits for sprites don't apply) and can have transparent and translucent pixels.<br>3.
 Same as (2), but in addition, there are no tiles or 2-D layers (all the graphics are sprites).<br><br>The tile-based limits in this specification also suit games that support only text display, and thus have visuals that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.